 Collaboration among nonprofits can improve service delivery, increase efficiency, and strengthen community impact.
 According to our Orange County Nonprofit Needs Assessment, while many organizations see collaboration as a powerful tool, significant barriers prevent deeper, more sustained partnerships.
 The OC+ Fund will provide grant awards that are ready for near-term implementation across three categories: Collaborative Program Delivery, Shared Service Agreements, and Integrated Organizations.
 All projects must be focused on implementation and the application will assess readiness for implementation (e.g., strength of existing partnership, strategic clarity and feasibility, capacity to implement).
 We will not fund projects to “plan for” collaboration at this time.

-Collaborative program delivery is when two or more organizations jointly deliver and/or collaborate on programs or services for the Orange County community.
+Collaborative program delivery is when two or more organizations jointly deliver and/or collaborate on programs or services for the Orange County, California community.
 We will consider requests in which partners have a clear programmatic impact goal and partnership structure defined, and need the resources to execute on program implementation.

 • Examples include: